41 Interesting Facts About Money: That Might Shock You in 2025

 #8.
 Emerich Juettner Was a Pro at Counterfeiting

-German forger Emerich Juettner was the most prolific counterfeiter in history.
+German forger Emerich Juettner was one of the most famous counterfeiters in history.

 #9.
-You Can Make Your Worn Out Money Crisp Again
+You Can Make Clean Your Coins With Coca-Cola

-You can make your worn-out money crisp again by soaking it in Coca-Cola.
-The acid from the drink will cause a chemical reaction that makes the paper look new.
+You can make your grubby coins look brand new again by soaking them in Coca-Cola.
+The acid from the drink will cause a chemical reaction that gets rid of the grimy tarnish often found on coins.

 #10.
 Money Is Recycled When Worn Out